Āraiteuru Marae

 Āraiteuru Marae (also spelt Ārai Te Uru Marae) is a pan-iwi marae, in Wakari, Dunedin.
 It is named after Āraiteuru, an ancestral ocean-going canoe, and was the first urban marae in New Zealand.
-The marae describes itself as Manaaki whenua, manaaki tangata, haere whakamua — "caring for the land, caring for the people, moving forward" and (in a 2025 public statement to the local city council) as "a taonga – an irreplaceable cultural, economic, and social asset that stands not only as a beacon for Te Ao Māori in Ōtepoti Dunedin but also as a welcoming inclusive hub for all people."
+The marae describes itself as Manaaki whenua, manaaki tangata, haere whakamua — "caring for the land, caring for the people, moving forward" and (in a 2025 public statement to the local city council) as "a taonga – an irreplaceable cultural, economic, and social asset that stands not only as a beacon for Te Ao Māori in Dunedin but also as a welcoming inclusive hub for all people."

 History

 Conception

 A marae for Dunedin was first mooted in 1927 and discussed among Māori Battalion soldiers during World War II, who desired "... a place in our own land where we can be as one."

 A meeting of elders and members of the Dunedin Māori community was held on 28 April 1964 with the aim of a facility "for all Maori people in the district, whatever their tribal origin."
 Early supporters included the local statutory Māori committees of the New Zealand Māori Council.
 A meeting on 3 July 1975 endorsed the idea of an urban marae and finalised the constitution.
 The Araiteuru Marae Council was legally incorporated on 5 January 1976.
-Further supporting organisations joined, including the 28 (Maori) Battalion Association, cultural groups, churches and the University of Otago's Māori club.
+Further supporting organisations joined, including the 28 (Maori) Battalion Association, cultural groups, churches, and the University of Otago's Māori club.

-A house on Maitland Street in the inner Ōtepoti suburb of Fernhill was the first meeting place for cultural activities and fundraising.
-Plans were sketched to develop this site but it was considered an inconvenient and difficult location.
+A house on Maitland Street in the inner Dunedin suburb of Fernhill was the first meeting place for cultural activities and fundraising.
+Plans were sketched to develop this site, but it was considered an inconvenient and difficult location.
 The marae council acquired a perpetual lease on 15 April 1976 on 1.68ha of Crown land near Shetland St, Balmacewen, alongside Kaikorai Stream and Kaikorai Rugby Football Club.
 This land was originally intended for a highway linking Kaikorai Valley to Leith Valley and the Dunedin Northern Motorway.

 Fundraising took about 30 years, with funding sources including Ōtākou Ngāi Tahu trust funds, the Department of Maori Affairs, and profits from the sale of the Maitland St property.

 Opening

 The community formally occupied the land at dawn on 28 November 1976, as elders led 300 people on to the whenua, reciting karakia and dedicating the land to the purpose, celebrating with a feast held at the adjacent rugby club.
 A hui was organised to conclude Māori Language Week on 24-25 September 1977.
 Accommodated in tents, this event included the site's first pōwhiri, thus establishing the status of the land as a marae, and therefore applicable for rebate of council rates, which was pivotal to the project's financial viability.

-Construction of the first building was completed in November 1979.
-A religious service was held on 3 December 1979 to prepare the building for opening.